 - Omarr, Sydney.
 My World of Astrology, 1969 edition.
 Published by: WIlshire Book Company, 8721 Sunset Blvd.
 Hollywood CA 90069.

 - Another Equal House system was created by the Dutch esoterist A. E. Thierens.
-He also has a rather unusual tarot system that is worth reviewing.
+He has a rather unusual tarot system that is worth reviewing.